dsouflis/drawio-to-compose/README.md

 All nodes can define custom `data` fields in draw.io which become environment variables.
 In addition, the following are injected automatically:

 - `INCOMING_CONNECTION_STRING` and/or `OUTGOING_CONNECTION_STRING`
-- Any default telemetry/configuration variables (TBD by your environment)
+- Any default telemetry/configuration variables (TBD by your environment).
+Currently, the following two are read from environment variables:
+  - `OTEL_EXPORTER_OTLP_ENDPOINT`
+  - `OTEL_RESOURCE_ATTRIBUTES`

 ---